-The Portland Community College Legislative Internship is a unique opportunity funded through the DSC and ASPCC Student Fee dollars.
-This program is in it's 2nd year.
-Students will intern with Legislators in Salem, learn about the Legislative process, and represent the diverse student population of PCC.
+The Portland Community College Legislative Internship is a unique opportunity funded through student activity fees.
+Students will intern with legislators in Salem, learn about the legislative process, and represent the diverse student population of PCC.

-We are looking for 12 qualified students, regardless of personal or political ideology, to represent PCC and it's diverse student population.
-Those 12 students will receive 1) Tuition waivers for the 4 credit internship class in Winter term, and 6 credits Spring Term (if continuing), as well as a $200 travel/food stipend.
+We are looking for 12 qualified students, regardless of personal or political ideology, to represent PCC and its diverse student population.
+Those students will receive a tuition waiver for the 4 credit internship class in Winter term, and 6 credits Spring Term (if continuing), as well as a $200 travel/food stipend.